JuliaIDE/Julia-LT/README.md

 [![Gitter chat](https://badges.gitter.im/one-more-minute/Jewel.png)](https://gitter.im/one-more-minute/Jewel)

 This is a plugin for Light Table supporting Julia.
+The Julia side of this project lives [here](https://github.com/one-more-minute/Jewel.jl).
+My only goal with the current code was to get it working, so it's definitely due for a rewrite.

 The plan is to build a powerful environment for technical computing, to rival the likes of Mathematica/Matlab for interactivity and ease of use.
-It's currently usable but doesn't replace the standard REPL.
+It's currently usable but doesn't replace the standard REPL by a long way.

-This is alpha software, so the code will likely be completely reworked.

 ## Instructions